helmedeiros/TestingBehaviorThroughMocks/README.md

 1. Create AuctionCloserTest class and write a test that ensures that the class closes auctions that began more than a week ago.
 Start simulating behaviors like the DAO involved (AuctionDao daoMock = mock (AuctionDao.class).
 It's a good practice to introduce some dependencies passing than as a parameter in their constructor.

 2. Now is time to cover the other point of this scenario.
 Review the AuctionCloserTest, write a test that ensures that the class doesn't closes auctions that began less than a week ago.

+3. What happens when there's no auction open to be closed.
+Let's use the mocks to test this?